Burkina Faso releases its first pearl millet hybrid - Burkina Faso

 “I am impressed by how fast hybrid plants grow.
 Its leaves remain green at maturity and the grains are well formed and filled on the panicles.
 Not only will my family have enough to eat, but animals will also have enough to feed,” the farmer said.

-Following its approval in Burkina Faso, Nafiagnon will soon be included in the next seed catalog of the Economic Community of West African States (ECOWAS).
+Following its approval in Burkina Faso, Nafagnon will soon be included in the next seed catalog of the Economic Community of West African States (ECOWAS).

 The hybrid resulted from the activities of HOPE-2 project, funded by the Gates Foundation, HarvestPlus, GIZ, CGIAR Research Program Grain Legumes and Dryland Cereals, INERA, seed companies such as NAFASO, FAGRI and EPAM in Burkina Faso.